 Additional precautions with antibiotic resistant bacteria

-Additional precautions are used when caring for patients who are known or suspected to be infected or colonised with highly infectious pathogens (micro-organisms that cause disease).
+Additional precautions are used when caring for people who are known or suspected to be infected or colonised with highly infectious pathogens (micro-organisms that cause disease).

 Micro-organisms may be classed as ‘high risk’ if: